 The below creates our tunnel and then sends any traffic sent to local port 8888 through it.

 Replace computer.domain.tld with your machines details.

 Optionally you can use just about any port you like as well, but bear in mind if you want to use privileged ports you will need to run as root.

 With our tunnel up and running all that is left to do is point our browser there.

 I'm going to demo with Firefox but this will work with any browser.

 In Firefox Preferences, in the General tab, click 'Settings' under the Network Settings section, which will give you the Connection Settings Dialog.

-In the Connection Settings dialog, choose 'Manual proxy configuration' and then in the SOCKS Host section put: 127.0.0.1 and Port: 8888.
+In the Connection Settings dialogue, choose 'Manual proxy configuration' and then in the SOCKS Host section put: 127.0.0.1 and Port: 8888.
 Finally, don't forget to make sure that the SOCKS v5 radio button is ticked as well.

 That's it!
 Hit ok to save your new settings and you're done.